 Volunteer agreements and voluntary work outlines: Each volunteer will have a volunteer agreement establishing what Making Miracles undertakes to provide them.
 In addition they will agree to a written outline of the specific work they will be undertaking.
 Neither of these documents is a contract; Making Miracles has no intention of creating a contract with any volunteers.

 Expenses: All volunteers are able to have their travel expenses reimbursed.

 Induction and training: All volunteers will receive an induction into Making Miracles and their own area of work.
 Training will be provided as appropriate.

 Support: All volunteers will have a named person as their main point of contact.
 They will be provided with regular supervision to feedback on progress, discuss future development and air any problems.

 The volunteer’s voice: Volunteers are encouraged to express their views about matters concerning Making Miracles and its work.
-This is usually achieved by your talking to your named person or the Operations Manager.
+This is usually achieved by your talking to your named person or the CEO.

 Insurance: All volunteers are covered by Making Miracles insurance policy whilst they are on the premises or engaged in any work on our behalf

 Health and safety: Volunteers are covered by our Health and Safety Policy, a copy of which is available from the Company Secretary.

 Equal opportunities: Making Miracles operates an equal opportunities policy in respect of both paid staff and volunteers.
 A copy is from the Company Secretary.
 Volunteers will be expected to have an understanding of and commitment to our equal opportunities policy.

 Problem solving: We aim to identify and solve problems at the earliest possible stage.
 A procedure has been drawn up for dealing with complaints either by or about volunteers.
 A copy of the procedure is available from the Company Secretary